Lifetime achievement in fresh-water research

 A prolific career

 Smol’s work has set standards for assessing water quality and has significantly contributed to our understanding of historical pH (acidification), eutrophication, heavy metal pollution, changes in animal populations, and climate change.
-Working with governments around the world, his research influenced environmental policy and provided guidance for mitigating environmental issues.
+Working with governments and industry partners around the world, his research influenced environmental policy and provided guidance for mitigating environmental issues.

 One recent example, which garnered major media and government attention, showed how Great Slave Lake (sub-Arctic Canada), North America’s deepest lake, has dramatically been altered due to accelerated climate warming.
 Despite the lake’s importance to local communities, such as the Northwest Territories’ largest Indigenous fishery, little was known about how the lake has been changing over the last ~200 years.
 In a , Smol and his colleagues showed striking ecosystem changes linked to declining ice covers and other climate-related changes.